alexandrefrancois/Oscillators/README.md

 ### Concurrency and Update Heuristics

-The Swift `ResonatorBankArray` class implementes 3 update functions:
+The Swift `ResonatorBankArray` class implementes 2 update functions:
-- `updateSeq` calls the update function for each resonator sequentially
+- `update` calls the update function for each resonator sequentially
-- `update` calls update for each resonator concurrently, with update calls grouped in a fixed number of concurrent tasks
+- `updateConcurrent` calls update for each resonator concurrently, with update calls grouped in a fixed number of concurrent tasks
-- `updateGF` groups update calls from both ends of the bank, which should work well for Gradient Frequency banks as this should results in tasks of similar complexity (in a Gradient Frequency bank, the resonators are tuned to natural frequencies based on human auditory perception and organized from lowest to highest frequency)

 ## C++ Implementation